bvermeulen/Django/readme.md

 EMAIL_HOST_USER =
 EMAIL_HOST_PASSWORD =
 ```
-To work with `.env` and the following in Django sessions.py:
+To work with `.env` the add the follwing settings in Django `settings.py`:
 ```
 from decouple import config, Csv
 SECRET_KEY = config('SECRET_KEY')